Skip to content

 Specialized services provide different levels of control and functionality:

-• Atomic Operations: Each command represents a single, well-defined action that can be executed, undone, or redone
+• Atomic Operations: Each command represents a single, well-defined action (select, moveNode, addEdge, etc.)

 • Transaction Support: Commands can be grouped into transactions for atomic execution, ensuring data consistency

-Middleware intercepts between the engine and state, enabling behavior extension without modifying core code:
+Middleware intercepts commands before they reach the model, enabling behavior extension without modifying core code:

 • Plugin Architecture: Add, remove, or modify behaviors without changing core code, making the system highly extensible

-• Processing Pipeline: Middleware processes data transformations in sequence, allowing for complex business logic
+• Processing Pipeline: Middleware processes commands and state updates in sequence, allowing for validation, transformation, and side effects

 • Configurable: Each middleware can be enabled/disabled and configured at runtime, providing flexibility